kolloldas/torchnlp/README.md

 # TorchNLP
 TorchNLP is a deep learning library for NLP tasks.
 Built on PyTorch and TorchText, it is an attempt to provide reusable components that work across tasks.
-Currently it can be used for the Named Entity Recognition (NER) task with a Bidirectional LSTM CRF model and a Transformer network model.
+Currently it can be used for Named Entity Recognition (NER) and Chunking tasks with a Bidirectional LSTM CRF model and a Transformer network model.
 It can support any dataset which uses the [CoNLL 2003 format](https://www.clips.uantwerpen.be/conll2003/ner/).
 More tasks will be added shortly

 ## High Level Workflow
 1. Define the NLP task